 An organization may make a robocall or send a robotext to a cell phone if it has received the "prior express consent" of the called party.
-Likewise, the organization may also make more than three (3) robocalls to an individual's landline number in a 30-day period with "prior express consent."
-"Prior express consent" has three primary elements: (1) whether, as a threshold matter, the called individual previously gave an organization permission to call his or her cell phone number; (2) whether a particular call falls within the scope of that consent; and (3) whether consent initially obtained has subsequently been revoked.
+Prior express consent has three primary elements: (1) whether, as a threshold matter, the called individual previously gave an organization permission to call his or her cell phone number; (2) whether a particular call falls within the scope of that consent; and (3) whether consent initially obtained has subsequently been revoked.
 Special issues also arise when a cell phone number is reassigned to a new user.
 Prior express consent is an affirmative defense, meaning the caller has the burden to prove it.
 Each element of prior express consent is an issue of fact, which, if disputed, requires a judicial determination.